 - ‘Yes, quite a lot.
 In the past I mostly listened to pop music, but over time I have grown to love classical music, especially composers like Beethoven and Brahms.’

 - ‘Only once, as far as I can remember.
 I walked out of a film, a really sappy romantic comedy, after only 30 minutes.
-But I also left because the theatre was freezing cold, and I have never been back there since then.’
+But I also left because the theater was freezing cold, and I have never been back there since then.’

 ‘Would You’ Questions